 Bear in mind, however, that the WCC will not accept any new evidence at this time.
 Instead, it will only consider the merits of material you initially provided on the accident report and request for review.

 You should also be aware that you don’t need to do all of this yourself.
-At a time when you and your loved ones are likely feeling intimidated and overwhelmed by everything you’ve gone through, it is important to retain a skilled and knowledgeable worker’s compensation lawyer who can thoroughly assess your case and fight for your rights.
-To learn more about how we can help if WorkCover rejected your claim in New South Wales, contact us today.
+At a time when you and your loved ones are likely feeling intimidated and overwhelmed by everything you’ve gone through, it is important to retain a skilled and knowledgeable Sydney worker’s compensation lawyer who can thoroughly assess your case and fight for your rights.
+To learn more about how we can help if WorkCover rejected your claim in New South Wales, contact our Sydney Worker Compensation Lawyers today.